mitmedialab/ajl.ai/README.md

 More information available in [api.md](blob/master/api.md).

 ## Deployment
-In order to deploy the site, ensure you have Ansible 2.2x installed.
-You will be prompted for a "Vault password" when running most of these commands.
-Look in the "Image Annotator" note in LastPass for the password.
+Image Annotator is configured to be deployable on any Ubuntu 16 server.
+All you need is Ansible 2.2x and root access to your desired target machine.

+When orchestrating the official production or staging environments you will need to submit a PR adding configuration for yourself to `ansible/vars/users.yml`.
+Someone who already has access can provision your account and supply you with the needed "Vault password" to enable deployment.

 The following commands are available: